 To the question "what can't I miss in Rome?"
 The answer is indeed "the Colosseum and the Vatican".
-No trip to Rome is complete without a stop at these two emblematic points of the city.
+No trip to Rome is complete without a stop at these two iconic landmarks of the city.

 Both the Colosseum in Rome and the Vatican Museums receive many thousands of visitors every day and that, in both places, you have to access with a ticket and, if you do not want to spend hours in a queue or run the risk of running out of tickets, it is advisable to book in advance.
 That is why I recommend you to buy online and in advance this combined ticket for the Colosseum and the Vatican.